MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 This isn't a "feature."
 It's the consequence of treating all creative data as what it actually is: numbers flowing through transformations.

-The particle systems you've built here demonstrate the principle—cross-domain data flow, but they're still working with pre-built physics simulations.
+The particle systems you've built here demonstrate the principle cross-domain data flow, but they're still working with pre-built physics simulations.
 The GPU does what `ParticleNetwork` tells it to do.

 ---